cxw620/rust-polyglot/docs/syntax.rst

     WrappedCounter { counter: 42 } // constructor ("struct literal")
-    type as other_type // type conversion (safe but maybe lossy) collection[index] // usually panics if not found, eg bounds check
+    type as other_type // type conversion (safe but maybe lossy) collection[index] // usually panics if not found, eg bounds check thing.field; // field of a struct with named fields tuple.0; tuple.1; // fields of type or tuple struct

 Note the odd semicolon rule,
 which determines the type of block expressions.